35 years of ransomware: Evolution and lessons

-(MENAFN- Weber Shandwick) By Fady Younes, Managing Director for Cybersecurity at Cisco Middle East, Africa, Türkiye, Romania and CIS
+(MENAFN- Weber Shandwick) By Tarik Al-Turki, Director of Solutions Engineering at Cisco Saudi Arabia

 December 2024 marks the 35th anniversary of ransomware and 20 years since modern criminal ransomware first emerged.
 Over these decades, ransomware has transformed from basic attacks to complex global crimes.
 This moment invites a reflection on its history and future implications.